tiansiyuan/kubeflow-docs/docs/install/auth-ldap.rst

 """"""""""""""""""""""""""""""""""""""""""""""

 Most of the time, we hope to specified LDAP users can login Kubeflow, not all LDAP users.
 Thus we need to add more filter restrictions when searching the directory.
-As follow example, we only allow liuqi and juanl these 2 users to login Kubeflow.
+As follow example, we only allow user1 and user2 these 2 users to login Kubeflow.
+Please restart dex deployment to make the new configuration work.

 .. code-block:: shell